Study in Ireland for Indian Students

 • The primary reasons behind such great footfall can be attributed to the fact that 100% Irish universities fall under top 5% globally.

-The Education System in Ireland is a globally trusted and internationally recognized system consisting of universities, technological institutes and private colleges.
+The Education System in Ireland is a globally trusted and internationally recognized system consisting of universities, technological institutes and private colleges and therefore heightens the need for a top study abroad consultants to guide you through the same.

-• 7 of its rank among the top 500 universities globally.
+• 7 of its universities rank among the top 500 universities globally.

 • Bachelor degrees are usually 3-4 years long.